This story was first published in 2008

 Residents should certainly remain vigilant with regard to such scams.
 Similar schemes have been used by criminals in the past.
 Portable card reader equipment is now regularly used by many businesses and is becoming commonplace.
 Criminals are likely to continue to exploit the popularity of such machines by using card skimming devices that look the same as genuine card readers.

-It should be noted however, that the particular incident described in this email occurred in Sydney, Australia and the culprit has now been apprehended.
-Some versions of the warning message that are circulating falsely claim that the incident took place in other locations, including the Sunshine Coast in Queensland, Australia, North Vancouver, Canada and at least one Asian city.
+It should be noted, however, that the particular incident described in this email occurred in Sydney, Australia and the culprit has now been apprehended.
+Some versions of the warning message that are circulating falsely claim that the incident took place in other locations, including the Sunshine Coast in Queensland, Australia, North Vancouver, Canada, various locations in the UK, and at least one Asian city.